in

 Flat Panel Cabinet Doors (Kitchen Designs)

-Flat-panel cabinet doors are a popular kitchen design today due to the cabinet doors having a minimalistic design.
+Flat-panel doors are a popular kitchen design today due to their minimalistic design.
 It can also feature a recessed panel surrounded by a frame.
 The clean surface is great for paint or stain finishes.

 What Are Flat Panel Cabinets?

-The versatile flat panel cabinets make a statement by featuring mainly the types of wood grain patterns they’re using, finish, and the chosen cabinet hardware.
+The versatile flat panel cabinets make a statement by featuring mainly the types of wood grain patterns they’re using, the finish, and the chosen hardware.

-The rise of mid-century modern design brought about the sleeker and more simplistic design solutions, and flat-panel cabinets became popular.
-The flat panel cabinets can be painted or stain-grade, making them more affordable.
+The rise of mid-century modern design brought about sleeker and more simplistic design solutions, and flat-panel cabinets became popular.
+The flat panels can be painted or stain-grade, making them more affordable.

 Flat panel doors are the easiest to keep clean of all the door styles.